• Skip to primary navigation

 Instructions

-• Grease and line a pan with parchment paper.
+• Grease and line a pan with parchment paper with about 2-3 inches overhanging on the sides to use as handles.
 Set aside.

 • Preheat the oven to 350°F / 180°C.

-• In a large bowl, mix the sugar and salt together.
-Add the eggs all at once and beat on high with an electric mixer for about 5 minutes.
-The mixture should be thick like cake batter.
+• In another large bowl, add the eggs, the sugar and salt all at once and beat on high speed with an electric mixer for about 5-8 minutes.
+The mixture should be thick like cake batter (see picture in post).

-• Add the melted chocolate mixture to the egg mixture and beat until well combined.
+• Add the cooled melted cocoa mixture to the egg mixture and beat until well combined.

 • Gently fold in the dry ingredients until you don’t see any more white streaks.
 Don’t overmix.